-Both the PEN-F and the A5100 are recent models that are part of the current product line-up.
-The A5100 replaced the earlier Sony A5000, while the PEN-F does not have a direct predecessor.
+The A5100 is a recent model that features in the current product line-up of Sony.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is the Olympus PEN-F better than the Sony A5100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.